SaleJuice/SaleJuice.github.io/README.md

 # SaleJuice.github.io
-This is a repository for my website.
+This is a repository for my naive website.